eluzix/claritus-website/content/blog/what-even-is-a-personal-portfolio-image.md

 ---
-title: "What even is a personal portfolio image?"
+title: What even is a personal portfolio image?
-description: "A personal portfolio image contains, in a nutshell, all of your assets and all of your liabilities"
+description: A personal portfolio image contains, in a nutshell, all of your assets and all of your liabilities
-date: 2021-02-14T10:31:01+03:00
+date: 2021-02-14T10:31:01.000+03:00
-publishDate: 2021-02-14T10:31:01+03:00
+publishDate: 2021-02-14T10:31:01.000+03:00
-type: blog
 content_class: blog-post
 header_class: white-header
-thumbnail: /images/thumbnail3.jpg
+thumbnail: "/images/thumbnail3.jpg"
+summary: A personal portfolio image contains, in a nutshell, all of your assets and all of your liabilities.

 ---
 To some, this may sound like a simple question, however, here at Claritus  we think we should take a few minutes to really dig into this topic and map out the various aspects of  a personal portfolio image.

 A personal portfolio image contains, in a nutshell, all of your assets and all of your liabilities.